charlenelyu/pro-mern-stack/README.md

       - Add input fields for these variables in the filter form
       - Add two `onChange` handler for two fields and bind these methods to `this` in the constructor.
 Remember to check if the text can be converted to a number in the handler.
       - In `applyFilter()`, use the state variables to set the new location in the history.
 Since there are more variables, let’s use `URLSearchParams` to construct the query string rather than use plain string templates.
+- Edit Form
+  - In this section, we'll create a complete form for the Edit page in `IssueEdit.jsx`, and also a Submit button.
+But we will not handle the submission of the form yet.
+  - Define the state of the component in the constructor, which is initiated with an empty object for the issue.
+  - Replace the empty issue with the issue fetched from the server in a method called `loadData()`.
+    - Use the `issue` API to load the data asynchronously.
+    - Since all input fields’ contents are strings, we can’t use the result of the API call directly.Convert the natural data types of the fields of issue into strings.
+Further, add a `null` check for all the optional fields and use the empty string as the value.
+    - If the API call failed (indicated by data being `null`), we’ll just use an empty issue in the state.
+  - Implement the `render()` method.
+    - There are two special cases: when the data has not been fetched yet or the given ID doesn’t exist, we'll have the issue object as an empty one.
+To handle these two cases, let’s check for the presence of the `id` field in the issue object and avoid rendering the form.
+    - If these two conditions did not match, we can render the form.
+The form will need a Submit button and a submit handler, which we’ll name `handleSubmit()`.
+    - For the filter form, we need a `onChange` event handler for each of the inputs.
+To reduce code duplication, we'll use a common `onChange` event handler for all inputs, taking advantage of the fact that the event’s target has a property called `name`, which will reflect the name of the input field in the form.
+  - In the `onChange()` method, get the name of the field from the event’s target, and set the new state.
+Note that the recommended way is to supply a callback to the `setState` method that takes in the previous state and returns a new state.
+  - Add lifecycle methods `componentDidMount()` and `componentDidUpdate()` to load the data.
+  - In `handleSubmit()`, let’s just display the contents of the issue on the console for now.

 ### troubleshooting

 - Page 272 Listing 10-2 (also other lists in this chapter): a pair of single quotes `''` is repeatly mistyped as a single double quotes `“`.
+- Page 285 Listing 10-7: similar issue to chapter 9, line `const data = await graphQLFetch(query, { id });` should be `const data = await graphQLFetch(query, { id: parseInt(id, 10) });`.

 ## Chapter 9